Leaking/WeGit/README.md

 # Bug

-- Crush after login in some phone.
+- Q:Crush after login in some phone.

+- A:Fix!
+It's caused by email-login logic error.

 # Contact me